CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 - Practice using example code from our [Feature Includes Bonanza page](https://collectionbuilder.github.io/collectionbuilder-gh/feature_options.html){:target="_blank" rel="noopener"}.

-- Follow the same instructions [(from Step 9)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#9-commit-your-changes-using-visual-studio-code) to commit your changes in VS Code and push them up to GitHub.
+- Follow the same instructions [(from Step 9)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#9-commit-your-changes-using-visual-studio-code) to commit your changes in VS Code.
 Your commit message might be something like, "Update the About page."

 - View your changes by refreshing your site in your browser window.